Martin Achievement Scholarship Program

 Website: Martin Family Foundation

-The Martin Family Foundation established the Martin Achievement Scholarship program to fund students who have demonstrated signs of exceptional ability in art, humanities, music, science, and/or leadership at a community college in the state of Washington.
+The Martin Family Foundation established the Martin Achievement Scholarship program to fund students who have demonstrated signs of exceptional ability in sciences, math, engineering, business, arts, humanities, music (all academic fields are supported), and/or leadership at a community college in the state of Washington.
 The program will select Martin Achievement Scholars early in their community college career and will fund, encourage and support their study and eventual transfer to the University of Washington in Seattle.

 Martin Achievement Scholars may receive $5,000 in support for their final year in community college and up to $12,000 per year for three years at UW in Seattle.
 Awarded on a competitive basis, the Martin Achievement Scholarship recognizes promise and accomplishment in academics, leadership, or contributions to the community.

 Please note: Community college students should be applying for this scholarship over a year in advance of when they anticipate transferring to UW-Seattle.
 For example, if you hope to transfer to UW-Seattle in fall 2025, then apply for this scholarship in winter 2024, to receive $5,000 for your final year of community college studies in 2024-25 and then start at UW-Seattle in fall 2025 with the $12,000/year scholarship.